 Sweet Moments in Hokkaido

-If you’ve ever been to Hokkaido—or even just had it on your travel wishlist—you’ve probably heard people go on and on about the food, especially the ice cream.
-Honestly, I used to wonder what the big deal was.
-But after trying it myself?
-I totally get it now.
-There is dairy, and then there is Hokkaido dairy….
+If you’ve ever been to Hokkaido, or had it sitting on your travel wishlist, you’ve probably heard people go on and on about the food.
+Especially the ice cream.
+Honestly, I used to wonder what all the fuss was about.
+How different could it really be?
+And then I tried it.
+So I get it…

 A Sweet Summer in Hakodate

-This summer, we had the chance to visit Hakodate, and it turned out to be such a memorable trip for so many reasons.
-One of the best parts?
-Getting to enjoy Snaffles’ famous cheesecakes again after so many years.
-Twelve years ago, I had my first taste of Japanese cheesecake from Snaffles and I instantly…
+This summer we had the chance to visit Hakodate, and it turned out to be such a memorable trip for so many reasons.
+One of the best parts was getting to try Snaffles cheesecake again!
+Twelve years ago, I had my first taste of Japanese cheesecake from Snaffles and I instantly fell in love.
+There’s…

 Hearty Eats: Braised Short Rib Ragù

 Braised short ribs might just be one of my all-time favourite comfort meals.
-They’re rich, hearty, and exactly what you need on a cozy night in.
-What I love most is that while they feel fancy, the process is actually very simple.
-You just let them slow-cook on the stove (or in the oven), and the result…
+They’re rich, hearty, and exactly what you want on a cozy night in.
+What I love most is that while they feel fancy, the process is actually really simple.
+You just let them slow-cook on the stove or in the oven, and…

 Baked Alaska: A Timeless Classic Dessert

 The first time I tasted Baked Alaska was at a restaurant in Hong Kong, and I was hooked instantly.
-Despite that early love affair, I hadn’t actually tried making it myself until very recently.
-With Valentine’s Day around the corner, I thought it would be a fun surprise for my husband and kids.
-They were so…
+Even though I’ve loved it for a long time, I hadn’t actually tried making it myself until recently.
+With Valentine’s Day around the corner, I thought it would be a fun surprise for my husband and…

 Chinese Turnip Cakes

-There’s something about the smell of turnip cakes cooking that always takes me right back to my childhood.
-Every year, without fail, my mom would make batches of these savoury cakes, and they were always a hit with everyone—friends, family, and neighbours alike.
-In our culture, turnip cakes are more than just a tasty snack;…
+There’s something about the smell of turnip cakes sizzling in a pan that takes me straight back to my childhood.
+Every year without fail, my mom would make big batches of these savoury cakes, and they were always a hit — friends, family, neighbours, everyone loved them.
+In our culture, turnip cakes are more than…

 Smashed Potato Bites

 Who can resist crispy, creamy smashed potato bites?
-Seriously, they’re our go-to snack or appetizer around here, and we just can’t get enough of them.
-Picture this: that perfect golden, crispy outside with a soft, fluffy center, all topped off with whatever deliciousness you’re craving.
-My son is absolutely obsessed!
-What’s really great about smashed potato…
+They are a go-to snack or appetizer in our house, and my kids never get tired of them.
+You get that golden, crispy outside with a soft, fluffy centre, and then you can top them with whatever you’re craving.
+My sons are absolutely obsessed with them.
+The…

-If you’re craving a flavour that’s both exotic and comforting, you’re in for a treat.
-Today, I’m sharing my recipe for homemade pandan ice cream.
-This is one of my favourite unique flavours.
-Now, not everyone loves pandan because it has a distinctive, strong taste that can be a bit polarizing.
-It blends the richness of…
+If you’re craving a flavour that feels both unique and deeply comforting, you’re in for a treat.
+Today, I’m sharing my recipe for homemade Pandan Ice Cream.
+This is one of my all-time favourite treats.
+Now, I’ll be honest, pandan can be a bit polarizing because the taste is so distinct.
+It’s like a blend of rich vanilla and…

 Soul-Warming Homemade Kare Udon

-Today, I’m excited to share one of our family favourite homemade dishes: Kare Udon.
-Actually, it’s my husband’s fave.
-I’ve been really into making things from scratch lately—there’s just something satisfying about it, don’t you think?
-One of my recent kitchen projects has been perfecting my own curry roux.
-Sure, store-bought curry roux cubes are…
+Today, I’m excited to share a real family favourite in our house: Kare Udon.
+To be honest, it’s my husband’s favourite.
+I’ve been leaning into making things from scratch lately, there’s just something so satisfying about it, don’t you think?
+One of my recent kitchen projects has been perfecting my own homemade curry roux.
+Sure, those…

 Easy Shanghai Noodles